Norms in sinogram space and stability estimates for the Radon transform: Total variation in image and sinogram space

 which in fact turns $|\cdot|_{\TV}$ into a norm.
-For deriving certain lower bounds, it will sometimes be necessary to additionally impose the nonnegativity constraint $f \geq 0 $.
+For deriving certain lower bounds, it is sometimes necessary to additionally impose the nonnegativity constraint $f \geq 0 $.
 We denote by $\TV$ the space of functions with $|f|_{\TV}<\infty$ satisfying \eqref{supp}.
+Our candidate for a norm in sinogram space emulating $|f|_{\TV}$ is the following: